olliw42/mLRS/README.md

 The code so far supports:
 - Frsky R9M transmitter and R9MX and R9MM receiver modules
+- SeeedStudio Wio-E5 Mini and Grove Wio-E5 boards
 - Siyi FM30 system (early version only, those with STM32 chips; the Tx module needs few small hardware modifications, see https://github.com/olliw42/mLRS/issues/4#issuecomment-1030601900)
 - several DIY boards you can find in https://github.com/olliw42/mLRS-hardware

 In the 915/868 MHz range, the Frsky R9M & R9MX system provides a simple and readily available entry to mLRS.
 In this sense it is the best option available currently.
 Its big disadvantage is however that the receiver's transmission power is quite low and telemetry range thus relatively short.
+This can be mitigated by using the R9M module as receiver, which is supported by mLRS.
+The SeeedStudio Wio-E5 boards are also readily available, and hence good options to enter mLRS.
+They are based on the STM32WL5E chip and thus provide all the advantages of the SX1262, like the 31 Hz mode.
+Their max power is 22 dBm.

-In the 2.4 GHz range, the DIY options are currently the way to go.
+In the 2.4 GHz range, the DIY options are currently the (only) way to go.

 Don't hesitate to join the discussion thread at rcgroups for more details.